 Some travel insurance policies seem too cheap to be true!
 Well, the likelihood is they probably are.
 A low price almost always means low cover limits, high excesses, and many exclusions.
 Make sure you understand what each of these things involves and check exactly what is covered in the policy before you buy.

 2. Consider a multi-trip policy

 You don’t necessarily need to buy a new travel insurance policy for each trip you take.
 You can buy policies that cover multiple trips or even policies that cover you for all of your vacations in a whole calendar year.

-If you’re a regular traveller and are planning on taking more than 3 trips in a year, then it’s definitely worth buying a year-long policy as you’ll save yourself some money that you can put towards even more trips away!
+If you’re a regular traveler and are planning on taking more than 3 trips in a year, then it’s definitely worth buying a year-long policy, as you’ll save yourself some money that you can put towards even more trips away!

 It’s usually cheaper to buy cover for a couple or a family under one policy, so this is definitely something to consider if you are not traveling alone.
 Some policies will even allow each of the insured to travel independently as well.